-5 Unexpected Things You Don’t Know About Malta
+5 Unexpected Things I Didn’t Know About Malta

 I knew very little about Malta before I headed there for a week long holiday.
 I jumped on a girls trip with my best mates, we booked a killer penthouse apartment and planned to hire a car.
 None of us knew much about it, except that it’s a small island south of Italy, and has some stunning Mediterranean beaches, smaller islands and coves.
 I was just stoked to be getting some sun and sea for a week, so, unusually, let myself be totally clueless about the place I was travelling to.